19hours/sg-statutes/Acts/National Heritage Board Act.md

 (c) all moneys received by the Board by way of grants;

-(d) all fees, commissions, rents, interests, dividends and other income accruing to the Board; and
+(d) all fees, commissions, rents, interests, dividends and other income accruing to the Board;

-(e) all moneys borrowed by the Board under this Act.
+(e) all moneys borrowed by the Board under this Act; and

+(f) all moneys recovered or collected by the Board or any officer or employee thereof (including sums collected for the composition of offences) under this Act or under any other written law that is administered and enforced by the Board.

+[16/2009 wef 01/07/2009]

 (2) The Board may open and maintain an account or accounts with any bank or banks as the Board thinks fit.